2010 Philippine House of Representatives elections in Metro Manila: Muntinlupa

 Incumbent Ruffy Biazon is in his third consecutive term already and is ineligible for reelection; he will run for the Senate while his father outgoing senator Rodolfo Biazon, is his party's nominee for the district's seat.

 Navotas

 Navotas will elect their first representative alone for the first time.
 Previously, they were a part of the Legislative district of Malabon-Navotas.
 Josephine Lacson-Noel is the last representative for the Malabon-Navotas district; she was seated after the House Electoral Tribunal ruled that she won the 2007 election over Alvin Sandoval after a recount.

 Outgoing Navotas mayor Toby Tiangco, who has served for three consecutive terms already as mayor and is ineligible for reelection, is running unopposed for the city's at-large congressional seat.
 His brother John Reyland will run for the mayorship unopposed.
-The Tiangcos are running under Partido Navoteño (Navotas Party) which is a local affiliate of Nationalist People's Coalition (PMP).
+The Tiangcos are running under Partido Navoteño (Navotas Party) which is a local affiliate of Nationalist People's Coalition (NPC).